-Proposals can be submitted at any time throughout the year, but proponents should be aware of the impact of calendar publication dates in planning the timing of their submission.
-Proponents are encouraged to submit proposals as early as possible to allow time for revisions recommended during the review and approval process, and to allow for delays arising from elevated subcommittee workloads.
+Proposals can be submitted at any time throughout the year, but proponents should be aware of the impact of Calendar publication dates in planning the timing of their submission.
+Proponents are encouraged to submit proposals as early as possible to allow time for revisions recommended during the review and approval process and to allow for delays arising from elevated subcommittee workloads.

-Proposals may be submitted to the Vancouver Senate Curriculum Committee only by the chair of a Faculty curriculum committee (or equivalent) after Faculty-level approval has been granted.
+Proposals may be submitted to the Vancouver Senate Curriculum Committee only after Faculty-level approval has been granted.

 Faculties are asked to generate a curriculum report that incorporates all Faculty-approved undergraduate proposals into one package and all Faculty-approved graduate proposals into another package.
-For ease of consideration, such reports should be divided into two sections, one for each type of proposal (i.e., Category 2 new and changed courses, and

-Category 2 changed programs) and further divided by internal unit (e.g., school, department).
+For ease of consideration, such reports should be divided into two sections, one for each type of proposal (i.e. Category 2 revised courses and Category 2 revised programs) and further divided by internal unit (e.g. school, department).